uptoratlen/gsArchivPDFDownloader/README.md

   I need to confess, I added some nice features after my initial use...for others...so it's ok?

 * Printing does not work for me.
   Since 0.9 it is pretty straight forward.
 Before it was a mess.
 On the other hand rage against the printer?
+Give it a second try with versions later 0.9